kiavashp/kiavashp.github.io/docs/_words/rogue.md

 "No?
 Looks like normal ice to me."

 I think it was Gil speaking, an Argentinian mountaineer who studied glaciers and shit in his free time.
-So yeah, not much sense in questioning him.
+So yeah, the idea of questioning him felt silly.

 I started the thrusters again and took a break from looking out the window.
-And of course, not even a minute later something caught my eye.
+And of course, not even a minute later something caught the corner of my eye.
 I shut the engine off again, but the ship screeched lower just as I did, putting it just out of view.

 "Everything okay down there?"